Great Venezuela Railway: Origin

 Friedrich Krupp AG contracted with the Venezuelan government in 1888 to build the railway in exchange for £12,800 per kilometer to be repaid at 7 percent interest.
 Disconto-Gesellschaft financed the project; and terms were renegotiated at £11,000 per kilometer in 1891.
 The railway was completed in February 1894.

 Description

 The railway replaced a difficult carriage road through mountainous terrain.
+Caracas is at an altitude of 3,000 ft and to reach Valencia the railway had to climb even higher to cross the Coastal Range.
 Contemporary accounts expressed great praise for the construction, which used Krupp steel railroad ties.